-Elizabeth Kurtzman is a playwright, performer, teacher, and doctoral candidate in the Theatre and Performance department at the University of Pittsburgh.
-Her studies focus on the performances of fear, particularly in live horror events such as scare attractions, as well as the acting and embodiment of monsters and villains onstage and onscreen.
-Her dissertation, the tentatively titled “Chilling Affect: Sensory Engagement and Participation in Immersive Horror Experiences,” examines how immersive experiences, audio performances, and virtual apps or websites use sensory techniques to hook audiences and encourage engagement.
-As a Mellon scholar, Liz traveled across the country to experience scare attractions and to go behind the scenes of these horror productions, and to present her work on Gothic film and stage adaptations.
+Elizabeth Kurtzman is a playwright, performer, and professor whose research focuses on performances of fear, particularly in live horror events such as scare attractions, as well as the acting and embodiment of monsters and villains onstage and onscreen.
+Her dissertation, “Chilling Affect: Sensory Engagement and Participation in Immersive Horror Experiences,” examined how immersive experiences, audio performances, and virtual apps or websites use sensory techniques to hook audiences and encourage engagement.
+An Ohio native, Kurtzman attended Heidelberg University, where she studied theatre and creative writing.
+She earned her PhD in Theatre and Performance Arts at the University of Pittsburgh and her MA in English Literature at Virgina Tech.

 Research Interests